Vectoryzed/Webcam-Alarm-alpha-/README.md

 - Acquisition of images at the time of detection
 - Much more

-The software has been developed using OpenCV, an open source library of computer vision functions, and Microsoft Visual Studio Express.
+The software has been developed using OpenCV, a computer vision open source library, and Microsoft Visual Studio Express.